Fallen Leaves

 Couldn't load pickup availability

-Fallen Leaves evokes the quiet intimacy of stepping out on a fall afternoon, just after the rain has ended.
+Fallen Leaves evokes the intimacy of stepping out on a fall afternoon, just after the rain has ended.

 At its heart is mitti attar, a precious essence produced exclusively in Kannauj, India.
 Known as the "smell of rain," mitti attar is a co-distillation of sandalwood and the unique earth of the region.
 The production of Indian attars is an ancient art, with a lineage spanning thousands of years, possibly as far back as 3300 BC.

-Traditionally, sandalwood has served as a grounding element for intense floral compositions, while taming even the most malodorous ingredients.
+Traditionally, sandalwood has served as a grounding element for intense floral compositions, while taming even the most wild ingredients.
 This was exemplified in Nuit de Chine, a perfume that built its tension around a massive dose of sandalwood, transforming otherwise challenging notes into a beautifully naturalized accord.

 An October walk!
 This smells like a damp, alive, a bit muddy with dried leaves all blended perfectly and dries down to wet earth!